 If this appeals to you, below you can find out what it's like to work here from some of our people or take a look at our latest opportunities at the bottom of the page.

-Please note that we will shortly be making a change to our recruitment process and will no longer be accepting CVs.
-Instead, candidates will be asked to complete an application form to help us to recruit inclusively and without unconscious bias.
-We will continue to accept CVs for the roles we are currently advertising and you will not be required to resubmit your application.
-If you have any questions about this change, please email email@example.com
+Please note that we have now changed our recruitment process and we no longer accept CVs.
+Instead, we ask candidates to complete an application form to help us to recruit inclusively and without unconscious bias.
+If you have any questions about our recruitment process, please email firstname.lastname@example.org

 At Bonnier Books UK, we believe that ‘Every book matters’.
 As the only major publisher with a strong presence in mass-market and trade, we are unique in publishing for everyone.
 To be successful in this, we need a workforce that reflects the diversity of our audience.